 Available toolbox features#

->

-> The Semaphore Toolbox offers a set of tools to navigate language versions, databases, cache, artifacts and checking out your code.
-Some of these features are tied to our hosted system, and will not be available on self-hosted agents.
+The Semaphore Toolbox offers a set of tools to navigate language versions, databases, cache, artifacts, and to check your code.
+Some of these features are tied to our hosted system, and are not available on self-hosted agents.

->

-> |Changing language versions with sem-version||No|
+|Changing language versions with sem-version||No|

 |Managing databases with sem-service||No|